 Stay hydrated: Water helps to flush out toxins in the body so staying hydrated is essential to every bodily function.
 One recent study found that staying hydrated may boost a particular immune response to enable your body to better fight the viruses.
 Women should shoot for at least 9 cups of water per day and men, 13 cups.

-Exercise: Keeping in shape makes you feel good and also boosts your immune system and can help prevent cold and flu viruses from giving you the blues.
+Exercise: Staying in shape by exercising, makes you feel good, boosts your immune system, and can help prevent cold and flu viruses from giving you the blues.
 Additionally, warding off extra pounds is crucial for overall health, especially when it comes to preventing the flu.

 Hand sanitizer: Even though handwashing with ordinary soap and water is the most effective way to remove germs from your hands, alcohol-based hand sanitizers kill most types of bacteria, viruses, and fungi in a few seconds.
 Rubbing your hands with sanitizer for about 15 seconds is ideal.

 Eat healthy: Fruits, vegetables, low-fat proteins, fish and complex carbohydrates are the keys to good nutrition that will stoke your immune system.
-A recent study found that providing older adults with plenty of nutrients improved their immune systems and helped them to prevent the flu virus.
+A recent study found that providing older adults with plenty of nutrients improved their immune systems and helped them dodge that flu virus.

 Sleep: Getting enough shut-eye is crucial for keeping your body running smoothly.
 Studies have proven time and time again that not getting enough sleep can lower immunity.
 So catch enough zzz’s in order to keep that nasty flu far, far away!